kimberleyyyyy/sbc_bg_kim/babel-builders-en.md

 1. **Prepare the Role Cards**
    Based on the "Role List Based on Number of Players," separate the role cards, shuffle them well, and distribute one to each player.
 Only the player may see their role card.
 2. **Prepare the Special Cards**
-   Based on the "Special Card List Based on Number of Players," set aside the Divine Punishment, Seal, and Deliberation cards.
+   Based on the "Special Card List Based on Number of Players," set aside the Divine Punishment and Seal cards.
 3. **Set Up the Field**
    - Place the base card face up at the center of the table.
    - Shuffle the blueprint cards and place one face up on the table.